What To Do If You Fell Victim to Scam or Hack Print

 If you voluntarily sent funds (like with a giveaway or investment scam)

 In this case, the loss is limited to whatever amount you sent to the scammers, so there isn't much more that you need to do.
 However, don't try to seek help online, on forums, and social media.
 This only increases your chances of falling victim to another scam from bad actors who "offer to help you."
-Anyone who claims they can get your money back is a scammer, as is anyone who contacts you as "official support".
+Anyone who claims they can guarantee to get your money back is a scammer, as is anyone who contacts you as "official support" first.

 If your account was compromised